chauff/cse1500-web-transcripts/Lecture-3.md

 3. Write a JavaScript function: what should happen when the event occurs, e.g. an `alert` message may appear.
 4. Attach the function to the event **on** the control.

-If you want to examine how existing Web applications make use of events, the browser developer tools will help you once more.
+If you want to examine how existing web applications make use of events, the browser developer tools will help you once more.
 On Firefox, the HTML panel allows you to explore which events are attached to which controls and with a click on the event itself, you can dig into the callback function as seen here:

 ![Exploring events](img/L3-event-listeners.png) **[TODO: fix link]**

 ### Document Object Model

-The DOM is our entry point to interactive Web applications.
+The DOM is our entry point to interactive web applications.
 It allows use to:
 - **Extract an element's state**
     - Is the checkbox checked?
     - Is the button disabled?